oschakoory/RiboTaxa/README.md

 #use BATCH = 1 if you have less than 16GB RAM to avoid errors
 BATCH = 0
 ```

-For the taxonomic classification by sklearn classifier, the database used is the trained classifier ```SILVA 138 reference sequence``` downloaded from the <a class="reference external" href="https://docs.qiime2.org/2020.8/data-resources/" target="_blank" rel="noopener noreferrer">Data resources</a> of <a class="reference external" href="https://docs.qiime2.org/2020.8/" target="_blank" rel="noopener noreferrer">Qiime2</a>.
-To use other databases such as Greengenes or UNITE, you can download already trained classifer or train your own database by following the <a class="reference external" href="https://docs.qiime2.org/2020.8/data-resources/" target="_blank" rel="noopener noreferrer">Data resources</a> instructions.

 Once it is filled with all the necessary information, you can use the following command to run the RiboTaxa pipeline for